Ilhan Omar: Support for boycott efforts and other criticisms

-While she was in the Minnesota legislature, Omar was critical of the Israeli government and opposed a law intended to restrict the Boycott, Divestment and Sanctions (BDS) movement.
+While she was in the Minnesota legislature, Omar was critical of the Israeli government and opposed a law prohibiting the state from working with companies that support the Boycott, Divestment and Sanctions (BDS) movement.
 She compared the movement to people who "engage[d] in boycotts" of apartheid in South Africa.
 During her House campaign, she said she did not support the BDS movement, describing it as counterproductive to peace.
 After the election her position changed, as her campaign office told Muslim Girl that she supports the BDS movement despite "reservations on the effectiveness of the movement in accomplishing a lasting solution."
 Omar has voiced support for a two-state solution to resolve the Israeli–Palestinian conflict.
-She criticized Israel's settlement building in the occupied Palestinian territories in the West Bank.
+She criticized Israel's settlement building in the Israeli-occupied Palestinian territories in the West Bank.

 In 2018, Omar came under criticism for statements she made about Israel before she was in the Minnesota legislature.
 In a 2012 tweet, she wrote, "Israel has hypnotized the world, may Allah awaken the people and help them see the evil doings of Israel."
-The comment, particularly the notion that Israel had "hypnotized the world", was criticized as drawing on antisemitic tropes.
+The comment, particularly that Israel had "hypnotized the world", was criticized as drawing on antisemitic tropes.
 Then-The New York Times columnist Bari Weiss wrote that Omar's statement tied into a millennia-old "conspiracy theory of the Jew as the hypnotic conspirator".
 When asked in an interview how she would respond to American Jews who found the remark offensive, Omar replied: "I don't know how my comments would be offensive to Jewish Americans.
 My comments precisely are addressing what was happening during the Gaza War and I'm clearly speaking about the way the Israeli regime was conducting itself in that war."
 After reading Weiss's commentary, Omar apologized for not "disavowing the anti-Semitic trope I unknowingly used".

 In September 2019, Omar condemned Benjamin Netanyahu's plans to annex the eastern portion of the occupied West Bank known as the Jordan Valley.
 Omar said Israelis should not vote for Netanyahu in the September 2019 Israeli legislative election.